Creating a Data-Driven Content Calendar: Best Practices and Tips

 • Monitoring and alerts: Implement synthetic checks and real-time alerts for failures (publish stalls, 404s, metadata gaps).

-Industry analysis shows teams that define clear ownership and SLAs for automation experience fewer publish failures and faster content velocity.
+> Research from recent industry analysis indicates that teams that define clear ownership and SLAs for automation experience fewer publish failures and faster content velocity.

 Practical governance tips